 Robotic learning: a "human" journey

-In 1992, Raibert founded Boston Dynamics, with the aim of transforming his academic research into practical applications.
+In 1992, Raibert founded Boston Dynamics, with the aim of turning his academic research into practical applications.
 Under his leadership, the company has developed some of the most advanced and impressive robots in the world, such as Atlas e Spot.
 These robots are known for their ability to move in complex environments and for their agility, a direct result of Raibert's research on robot movement.

 The art of learning